If you're an older adult struggling to get a good night's sleep, read How to Sleep Well as You Age

-Working nights or irregular shifts can disrupt your sleep schedule, requiring you to sleep during daylight hours.
-But you may be able to limit the adverse impact by practicing the healthy bedtime habits above, and following these tips:
+Working nights or irregular shifts can disrupt your sleep schedule.
+You may be able to limit the adverse impact by practicing the healthy bedtime habits above, and following these tips:

 - Adjust your sleep-wake cycle by exposing yourself to bright light when you wake up at night, use bright lamps or daylight-simulation bulbs in your workplace, and then wear dark glasses on your journey home to block out sunlight and encourage sleepiness.

 - Limit the number of night or irregular shifts you work in a row to prevent sleep deprivation mounting up.

 - Avoid frequently rotating shifts so you can maintain the same sleep schedule.

 - Avoid a long commute that cuts into your sleep time.
 The more time you spend traveling home in daylight, the more awake you’ll become and the harder you’ll find it is to get to sleep.